-Leah Downey is a visiting doctoral researcher at SPERI.
+Leah Downey is a visiting doctoral researcher at SPERI from Harvard University.
 Leah’s research centres on the relationship between democracy and macroeconomic policymaking.
 Her work stems from the basic observation that economic theory is fundamentally a form of political philosophy since how a society governs itself and how it organises production are structurally intertwined.

 Leah’s doctoral research explores the democratic politics of monetary policy.
 Contributing to democratic theory she develops a theory of the relationship between the health of a democracy over time and its approach to delegating political power.
 Applying this theory to monetary policy in the United States, Leah’s dissertation questions the contemporary monetary policy governance regime and proposes alternatives.